DAA (company)

-DAA plc (styled "daa") (Údarás Aerfort Bhaile Átha Cliath cpt), previously Dublin Airport Authority, is a commercial semi-state airport company in Ireland.
+DAA plc (styled "daa") (ÚABÁC cpt), previously Dublin Airport Authority (Údarás Aerfort Bhaile Átha Cliath), is a commercial semi-state airport company in Ireland.
 The company owns and operates Dublin Airport and Cork Airport.
 Its other subsidiaries include the travel retail business Aer Rianta International and DAA International.

 DAA's head office is in the original passenger terminal on the grounds of Dublin Airport.

 DAA owned and operated Shannon Airport, until it became a separate state-owned airport in 2012.
 The company also owned Great Southern Hotels, which had nine sites throughout the island of Ireland.
 The hotels were sold in 2006.